Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 To do:
 - More research needed on the effect of Chrome custom tabs used by other phone apps.
 How does this affect the output from Browser-based monitoring and Google Takeout?
 - More research needed on the specific requirements we can derive from GDPR?
-- Paragraph on GDPR base email requests is still empty.
+- More research needed on pros and cons of GDPR-based data requests via email.
-- Criteria on maintainability and time needed to build it, may need critical attention from someone with more experience in thsi then me (Vincent).
+- The criteria on maintainability and time needed to build it need critical attention from someone with more experience in this than me (Vincent).